• Home

 Energy Flow Diagram 2

 Data visualization is the superhero of data analysis, allowing us to unravel complex information with a single glance.
-But alas, even Excel, the mighty spreadsheet warrior, falls short in its visualization prowess.
+But even Excel, the mighty spreadsheet warrior, has its limits when it comes to creating a clear representation of energy flow and other intricate visuals.

 1. Open your Excel application.